r-antonio16/web-scraper/README.md

 ## Introduction

+This project maintains a Spring Boot-based microservice built for scraping websites, it supports to scrap a website loading its webpage as a static page or a dynamic page (mimicking a browser with JS support) and also to scrap an API service that returns a JSON response.
-This project is a Spring Boot-based microservice that provides a scalable and efficient solution for scraping ads from popular auto websites.
-It leverages multithreading techniques to enhance performance and employs IP rotation using different proxies/networks to prevent blocking from target websites.
+It takes advantage of multithreading to scrap a set of webpages simultaneously and employs IP rotation using different proxies/networks to prevent blocking from target websites.

 ## Features

-- **RESTful API**: Exposes a RESTful API with services for requesting scraping of single or multiple target websites.
+- **RESTful API**: Exposes a RESTful API with services for scrap single or multiple target websites.
 - **Web Scraper Runner and Default Web Scraper Runner**: Provides an interface to implement a task executor responsible for scraping content from the requested target websites.
-The Default Web Scraper Runner utilizes a thread pool (WorkStealingPool) to enable efficient scraping.
+The Default Web Scraper Runner uses the WorkStealingPool implementation as the thread pool.
-- **IP Rotation**: Switches between the Tor network and the host's own public IP address to rotate IP addresses, preventing blocking by target websites.
+- **IP Rotation**: Switches between the Tor network and the host's own public IP address to rotate IP addresses.
-- **Web Scrapper Template**: Provides an interface to extend and customize the steps for scraping desired content from the HTML pages of target sites.
-- **Exception Handling**: Provides robust exception handling for better error management and graceful degradation.
+- **Exception Handling**: Provides robust exception handling for better error management.
 - **Logging**: Integrates log4j for effective debugging, monitoring, and log management.
 - **Configuration Management**: Supports external configuration files to easily manage application settings.
 - **Testing**: Includes comprehensive unit tests and integration tests using JUnit and Mockito for ensuring code quality.